-If you are upgrading from earlier versions of Discoverer and you have customized Discoverer Viewer, then you might have to manually edit files and reapply your customizations.
+If you are upgrading from earlier versions of Discoverer and you have customized Discoverer Viewer, you might have to manually edit files and reapply your customizations.
 For more information:

-- If you are upgrading from 4.1 to 9.0.4, then refer to Oracle Application Server Discoverer Configuration Guide - If you are upgrading from 9.0.2 to 9.0.4, then refer to Oracle Application Server 10g Upgrading to 10g (9.0.4)
+- if you are upgrading from 4.1 to 9.0.4, see the Oracle Application Server Discoverer Configuration Guide - if you are upgrading from 9.0.2 to 9.0.4, see the Oracle Application Server 10g Upgrading to 10g (9.0.4)

-If you do customize Discoverer Viewer, then you are responsible for migrating customizations across Discoverer versions.
+If you do customize Discoverer Viewer, you are responsible for migrating customizations across Discoverer versions.
 Depending on the changes you have made, it is possible that you will be unable to simply replace files delivered in a new version of Discoverer with your customized files.
 You might have to manually edit the new files to include your customizations.